-There was no flora and fauna monitoring undertaken during 2019 at the Karuah Quarry.
 Ecological monitoring is undertaken annually in the Lot 12 offset area as part of the annual monitoring at the adjacent Karuah East Quarry.
-The results from the 2019 monitoring indicate that while some species are stressed from dry conditions, the vegetation and fauna habitats within the Karuah East Biodiversity Offset Area (BOA) and Lot 12 are in high condition and remain relatively unchanged since the baseline survey in 2015.
+Monitoring was undertaken in October 2020 by Kleinfelder, who concluded that vegetation and fauna habitats within Lot 12 are in good condition and remain relatively stable since 2019 and the baseline surveys completed in 2015.